ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### 6LoWPAN-ND related configuration parameters

 The following parameters are only valid for the 6LoWPAN-ND mesh network.
-These are in use when the application uses the `LoWPANNDInterface` class.
+These are in use when the application uses the `LoWPANNDInterface` class:

 ```6lowpan
 Configuration parameters